usaid-cs/yesterday-i-learned/random.md

 1. There is [a line in China](http://www.didichuxing.com/en/press-blog/suvzicxv.html) at which the population suddenly drops.
 Reproduce this in Google Maps by drawing a line from 怒江 to 北京.
 1. BFRocket = Big Fucking Rocket.
 Elon Musk is planning to launch a few of those to Mars.
 1. "I before E except after C" works around 85% of the time. (done with `english-dictionary.json`)
-1. Once you had to move a blue suitcase from place to place.
-Someone asked what was in it.
-You said `(redacted)`.
-They didn't believe you.
 1. Coyotes (43mph) have no problem chasing roadrunners (20mph).
 1. Waffle shirts have a waffle-like texture.
 [These](http://wafflemagazine.com/wp-content/uploads/2015/09/waffleshirt.jpg) are not waffle shirts.
 1. The week came about because the week is a quarter of a lunar cycle.